apecloud/kubeblocks/docs/user_docs/cli/kbcli_fault_node_detach-volume.md

   -o, --output format                  prints the output in the specified format.
 Allowed values: JSON and YAML (default yaml)
       --project string                 The name of the GCP project.
 Only available when cloud-provider=gcp.
       --region string                  The region of the node.
+      --secret string                  The name of the secret containing cloud provider specific credentials.
       --volume-id strings              The volume ids of the ec2.
 Only available when cloud-provider=aws.
 ```